Smiling young girl with blonde hair in a braid, wearing a yellow dress, holding up a gray rabbit outdoors in a sunlit green park.

 2. It's the perfect excuse to get crafty

-Did you know that the practice of decorating eggs for Easter may date back to ancient Mesopotamia?
+Did you know that the practice of decorating eggs for Easter dates back to prehistoric African cultures, who engraved ostrich eggshells?

 A wicker basket spills golden and decorated Easter eggs onto green grass, surrounded by dandelions, with a fuzzy green bunny figurine nearby.